StephenJD/lighting_up_your_life/content/en/Teaching/Listening To Jesus/_index.md

 ---
-type: document-folder
+title: Listening To Jesustype: document-folder
-translationKey: Listening To Jesus
+translationKey: Listening To Jesusgeometry: margin=2cm
-title: Listening To Jesus
+geometry: a4paper
 ---